scharfmn/translation-by-distance/README.md

+# xlanguage

-# xlanguage · a cross-language distance translator
+## a cross-language Levenshtein distance "translator"

 Use Levenshtein distances to transform text into words from another language of your choice

-The results are not necessarily (or usually) grammatical in that language
+The results are not (usually) grammatical in that language

 Languages available: